-• Project Safe Neighborhood - The Bureau of Justice Assistance through Kansas City Metropolitan Crime Commission (KCMCC) provides funding for one civilan CGIC analyst and one civilian Gang analyst.
-The mission of the task force is to focus on the reduction of violent crime in Kansas City, Missouri, Independence, Missouri and the surrounding areas.
-This mission will be generally accomplished through a maximum effort of investigation, arrest, detention and enhanced prosecution of criminally active violent offenders.
+• Project Safe Neighborhoods - The Bureau of Justice Assistance through Kansas City Metropolitan Crime Commission (KCMCC) provides funding to purchase replacement automated license plate readers for the target enforcement area.
+The mission of the task force is to focus on the reduction of violent crime in Kansas City, Missouri, and the surrounding areas.
+This mission will build upon past successful evidence-based interventions to share intelligence, stay current on identifying specific violent crime hot spots within the target enforcement areas to provide coordinated police response to those areas, and to identify prolific violent offenders driving the violence.